-Step Input Clock Communication 1 Choose the Settings icon in the main menu, press ox.
+Step Input Clock Communication 1 Choose the Settings icon in the main menu, press .
 Choose the Settings icon in the main menu, press ox.
 Choose the Settings icon in the main menu, press 2 Choose "Tariff", press .
-Choose "Tariff", press .
-Choose "Tariff", press ok.
-3 Press en and choose Input.
+Choose "Tariff", press Choose "Tariff", press .

+Step Input Clock Communication 3 Press en and choose Input.
 Press and choose Clock.
-If the display says "Config found No reset" then reset the configuration by pressing and choosing "Reset" Press and choose Comm.
+If the display says "Config found No reset" then reset the configuration by pressing and choosing "Reset" Press er and choose Comm.
 4 Use to toggle to the first configuration.
 Four configurations are available.
 Set the tariff that shall be active for each configuration.
 Press v to get to the next page.
 The tariff source is now set for communication.
 5 - Set the desired tariffs with start-time and if the tariff is to be used or not.
-Up to eight tariffs can be set, four for weekdays and four for weekends.
-Set at least one tariff for weekedays (Mon-Fri) and one for weekends (Sat-Sun) even if the values are the same. -
+Up to eight tariff switch times can be set, four for weekdays and four for weekends.
+Set at least one tariff for weekdays (Mon-Fri) and one for weekends (Sat-Sun) even if the values are the same. -

-4.1.14 Setting Previous Values
+4.1.15 Setting Previous Values